insidemordecai/insidemordecai/README.md

 ### Yellow There 👋😂

-You can reach me via [email] or social media
+You can reach me via social media, preferrably Twitter but any can do

 <!--
 - 🌱 I’m currently learning Flutter